 - difficulty eating and swallowing if lesions spread to your throat or esophagus

-Contact your doctor right away at the first signs of oral thrush if your immune system is weak.
+Contact your healthcare team right away at the first symptoms of oral thrush, to determine if you have an underlying health issue or compromised immune system.

 Many home remedies aren’t appropriate for infants and children.
-Talk to your pediatrician before using.
+Talk with your pediatrician before using.

 Home remedies for oral thrush may help relieve symptoms, but they won’t cure the yeast infection.

-Home remedies are meant to support — not replace — antifungal medications in the treatment of oral thrush.
+Home remedies are meant to support, not replace, antifungal medications that treat oral thrush.
 You may still need an antifungal to get rid of the Candida fungus entirely.

-Once you’ve eliminated oral thrush, you can reduce your risk of getting it again by using proper oral hygiene techniques.
-Brush and floss your teeth twice daily, and replace your toothbrush to prevent reinfection.
+Once you’ve eliminated oral thrush, you can reduce your risk of getting it again by brushing and flossing your teeth twice daily, and taking other prevention steps such as replacing your toothbrush.